zay1996/DynamicPATCH/README.md

 A Python package for DynamicPATCH
 ================================================================================================
-Dynamic PAtch Transition CHaracterization in explicit space (DynamicPATCH) is a patch-based method that characterizes and quantifies eight types of mutually exclusive and collectively exaustive transition patterns: Appearing, Disappearing, Merging, Splitting, Filling, Perforating, Expanding, and Contracting.
+Spatially explicit Dynamic PAtch Transition CHaracterization (DynamicPATCH) is a patch-based method that characterizes and quantifies eight types of mutually exclusive and collectively exaustive transition patterns: Appearing, Disappearing, Merging, Splitting, Filling, Perforating, Expanding, and Contracting.
 DynamicPATCH also computes gross changes in both area and number of patches.
-See more details about our method in our upcoming manuscript: Zhang A, Pontius RG, Bilintoh TM, Sangermano F, Rogan J. DynamicPATCH: Spatially Explicit Dynamic Patch Transition Characterization.
-Accepted.
-Landscape Ecology
+See more details about our method in our paper: Zhang, A., Pontius Jr, R. G., Bilintoh, T. M., Sangermano, F., & Rogan, J. (2025).
+DynamicPATCH: Method and software for spatially explicit dynamic patch transition characterization.
+Landscape Ecology, 40(7), 132. https://doi.org/10.1007/s10980-025-02120-1

 # 1. Installation
 ----------------------